giangtran8396/giang-interview/README.md

   ```
 ### Rest Parameters

-> using when unspecifed parametr
+> using when unspecifed parameter

 - Rest
   ```